Python-Practice-Discord/Project-Template/docs/CONTRIBUTING.md

 you are still welcome to fork the project repository, and create a pull request to merge your changes with the rest of the project.

-Please see the `Getting started` section of this readme for how to get this project up and running.
+Please see the [Getting started developing](GETTING_STARTED_DEVELOPING.md) section of this readme for how to get this project up and running.